UniversalDependencies/UD_Swedish-LinES/README.txt

 The mapping from language-specific part-of-speech tags to universal tags was done automatically.
 There are no other tags than universal tags, but there may be errors.

-There is no feature annotation in this version.

 SYNTAX